The cost of owning our house after a year

 When we withdraw money from retirement funds, we pay progressive taxes.
 It means that we pay a low tax rate for a low amount, and as the amount goes higher, so does the tax rate for the higher amounts.

 As with everything in the tax system of Switzerland, we have to pay taxes at different levels.
 This system gets complicated very quickly.
-For our example, keep in mind that we are married and in the canton of Fribourg, the numbers will be different for each canton and marital status.
+For our example, remember that we are married, and in the canton of Fribourg, the numbers will be different for each canton and marital status.

 At the federal level, we paid 129.80 CHF.
 This tax was computed as a fee of 0.9615% of the total 67500 CHF.
 And we only have to pay 20% of that.